hwaterke/backend-challenge/README.md

 # Backend challenge

-I created tis repo to explore different languages and frameworks and see how to create an API with each one of them.
+I created this repo to explore different languages and frameworks.
+The objective is to create an API with many different languages/frameworks in order to better identify good practices amongst them. (e.g. separation of concerns, file structure, abstractions, dependency management, etc.)

 Here is the plan: